slidevjs/slidev/docs/guide/why.md

 ### 📤 Portable

-You can export your slides into PDF, PPTX, PNGs, or even a single-page application (SPA) within a single command.
+You can export your slides into PDF, PPTX, PNGs, or even a single-page application (SPA) via a single command.
 Then you can share or host it anywhere you like.

 > Learn more: <LinkInline link="guide/exporting"/> and <LinkInline link="guide/hosting"/>.